Nightwatch/plugin-template/README.md

-# Module Template
+# Plugin Template
- > Template to quickly create new modules for the bot.
+ > Template to quickly create new plugins for the bot.

 ########
 ## Note:
-Features include both general features that the module adds, and things that don't require commands.
+Features include both general features that the plugin adds, and things that don't require commands.

-If you write an auto-moderation module, it may do things in the background without needing a command.
+If you write an auto-moderation plugin, it may do things in the background without needing a command.
 Example:
 ### Features
  * Swear filter: Deletes messages that contain naughty language.